LouisDcg/UE-PROG/README.md

-# My project : UEOP-PROG
+# My project : UE-PROG

 ## English part
 A french project for my studies, about irreductible polynomials and finite fields